 The Smock – A Brief History

-Smocks or shifts (‘chemise’ in French) were the most basic undergarment of all women and men (men’s were referred to usually as shirts) in sixteenth century Europe, and indeed had been so for hundreds of years and would remain so, in one form or another, until the twentieth century.
+Smocks or shifts (‘chemise’ in French) were the most basic undergarment of all women and men (men’s were referred to usually as shirts) in sixteenth-century Europe.
+Indeed they had been the base layer of dress for hundreds of years and would remain so, in one form or another, until the twentieth century.
 During the early modern period they were made from linen, sometimes silk, and later cotton, and sat closest to the historical body.
 Smocks and shirts were worn underneath every type of clothing, and as a result even the poorest person owned a few smocks, and rich elites often owned dozens.

 Throughout the seventeenth century various styles of smocks and shifts developed – from those that were intricately embroidered such as the one below, to those that had elaborate frills around the cuffs and neckline.
 Interestingly, it was these frills that would eventually turn into a separate accessory in the second half of the sixteenth century – the ruff.